Alexander-Nestle/Places-Insight/README.md

 ##### Input:

-The scraped json file standing for the geographic data, this file comes from Alex
+The scraped json file stands for the geographic data, this file comes from Alex by scraping from Facebook travel recommendations

 ##### Output:

-1. One output indexing file in json format, which is the first layer mapping from a token to a list of documents(save document id or document key)
+1. One output indexing file in json format, which is the first layer mapping from a token to a list of documents (save document id or document key) containing the token.

-2. Another output file which maps the document id (or document key) to document key
+2. Another output file which maps the document id (or document key) to document key, with document(review) length for which will be used in ranking

 #### Algorithm:

-Use inverted indexing to create indexing from input json file.
+Use inverted indexing to do token indexing from input json file.

 #### Design consideration:

-Here we save in the first json file the document ID (from read ordering) iso document key just to save space
+Here we save in the first json file the document ID (from read ordering, incremented from 0) iso document key just to save space

 ### 2.3.3 Search